Slack (legacy)

 Compare the webhook URLs from your Buildkite notification service with your Slack integration to find your existing notification settings.

-Finding your Buildkite webhook URL: Click on the Slack notification service in Buildkite, the webhook URL will be listed here.
+Finding your Buildkite webhook URL: select the Slack notification service in Buildkite.
+The webhook URL is listed here.

 Finding your Slack integration's webhook URL:

-- In your Slack workspace's App Directory, click the Manage button and find the Buildkite app.
+- In your Slack workspace's App Directory, select the Manage button and find the Buildkite app.

-- Click through the Buildkite app, then click the pencil button to edit your configuration.
+- Select the Buildkite app, then select the pencil button to edit your configuration.

-- The webhook URL will be listed under Integration Settings.
+- The webhook URL is listed under Integration Settings.

 Confirm which pipelines, and which events, are posted